What is osteoporosis?

 - Getting enough calcium and vitamin D to build strong, healthy bones.

-- Forming new, healthy habits, such as getting plenty of weight-bearing exercise, eating healthy foods, and not smoking.
+- Having healthy habits, such as getting plenty of weight-bearing exercise, eating healthy foods, and not smoking.
 This can help slow osteoporosis.

 Making even small changes in how you eat and exercise, along with taking medicine, can help prevent a broken bone.